 Glaucoma Surgery Innovations

-Traditionally, a surgery called Trabeculectomy is performed when medical treatment fails.
+Trabeculectomy is a surgery in which a new outflow drain is created to lower eye pressure.
+It is the most effective surgery to achieve a very low eye pressure and is the most common one performed in severe glaucoma.
 During this procedure, a path (often called a “filter” or “scleral flap”) is surgically created for fluid to flow out of the eye to the space under the conjuctiva (the subconjunctival space).
-This path bypasses the trabecular meshwork/Schlemm’s canal outflow system.
+This path bypasses the eye’s natural drain.
 A medicine called mitomycin, which prevents scarring, is often used to increase the success rate of this surgery.
-This surgery is very effective in lowering eye pressure.
-However, a number of possible serious complications, including eye pressure that may be too low (hypotony) and a risk for infection that persists for life (endophthalmitis), have led surgeons to develop other techniques described below.
-For advanced or severe glaucoma, trabeculectomy with mitomycin is often the best choice of surgery.
+While it is very effective in preventing blindness from glaucoma, it also has significant risks including causing eye pressure that may be too low (hypotony) and a risk for infection that persists for life (endophthalmitis).

 New glaucoma surgeries:

-New techniques, called “minimally invasive glaucoma surgery,” attempt to restore the eye’s natural drainage system through trabecular meshwork into Schlemm’s canal.
+New techniques, called “minimally invasive glaucoma surgery,” attempt to restore the eye’s natural drainage system.
 Because there is no surgically created permanent pathway to the subconjunctival space, the risk of serious infection is less.
 Because the eye’s natural drainage system is used, the risk of pressure that is too low (hypotony) is much less as well.
-The trade-off is that eye pressures may not be as low after these procedures as trabeculectomy.
-Your surgeon will need to determine your ideal intraocular pressure and decide if the risks and benefits of any particular surgery make sense for you.
+The trade-off is that eye pressures may not be as low after these procedures as traditional glaucoma surgeries.
+Your surgeon will need to determine your ideal intraocular pressure and decide if a minimally invasive glaucoma surgery may be a good option for you.

 For more information from the company website, click here.